PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 Please choose the way for your most convenience:

-### PayPal
+### PayPal and Zelle

+donate@pdxchinese.org

-Select 'send to friend' and send to donate@pdxchinese.org
+Select 'send to friend' when using PayPal

 ### Checks